Atharv-3105/CLI_Tool_For_Youtube_Download/README.md

 ---
 ## **Usage**
-- Once installed, you can run the tool from any location in your terminal.
+- Once yt-dlp is installed, you can run the tool from any location in your terminal.
 The recommended way is to run it without arguments to launch the full interactive TUI.

 ```
 yt-downloader-cli-tool